The nurses and hospice staff kept asking me if I wanted them to give Michelle a bath.

 The one that I loved.

-That wasn’t the back I saw on that cold January day.
+That wasn’t the back I saw on that cold, white January day.

 What I saw was something that scared me, and scarred me.